Inflectra/rapise-documentation/docs/Guide/browser_settings.md

 ## Web Browser Profile

+> **Note:** since Rapise 7.3 it is recommended to use [Selenium WebDriver](selenium_webdriver.md) based profiles for all web tests.
+Web browser profiles are considered outdated and should only be used for legacy tests and backward compatibility.

 Use Browser Settings Dialog to configure `Web Browser Profiles`.
 A browser profile specifies

 - type of a browser (**IE**, **Chrome**, **Firefox**),